What kind of gear do the photographers use?

 What if we only want 8 hours of coverage?
 Can we use the “left-over” time for something else?

 We only book one event per day, so there isn’t any “left-over” time to speak of.
-Think of our coverage as “wedding day coverage, capped at 10 hours”.
+Think of our coverage as 6 hours of coverage, and us not charging you a gazillion dollars per hour for overtime :).

 Can we book you for more than 10 hours?

-Overtime coverage may be considered on a case-by-case basis, and will be based on your photographer’s availability.
+Overtime coverage may be considered on a case-by-case basis, and will be based on our availability.
 The good news is that we are usually able document all of your deliverable images well within those 10 hours of coverage.

 Will you scout the reception venue/photo location(s) beforehand?